L-HT/DynamicOrienteeringAlgorithms/README.md

 loads the package into the R environment.

 Check the "examples" folder to find some examples on how to execute the code.

+Check [Releases](https://github.com/L-HT/DynamicOrienteeringAlgorithms/releases) for previous versions of the code.